 - Ensure proper mixing of nutrients, organic materials, and fertilizers

-- Making a right mixture of soil additives like peat moss, coconut fiber, sand and compost
+- Making the right mixture of soil additives like peat moss, coconut fiber, sand, and compost

-- Control weed and provide more nutrients to the plants
+- Control weeds and provide more nutrients to the plants

-- Tomato roots can penetrate into the soil easily
+- Tomato roots can penetrate the soil easily

 - Reduce the risk of some diseases

-Only growing fresh tomatoes don’t satisfy the home growers.
-Your homegrown tomatoes must be tastier than commercially grown tomatoes.
+Only growing fresh tomatoes don’t satisfy home growers.
+So your homegrown tomatoes must be tastier than commercially grown tomatoes.

 To improve the flavor and taste of the tomatoes, you need to add some extra elements in the hole before planting tomatoes.

-Always keep in mind the soil test result to add any component in your garden soil for amendments.
+Always keep the soil test result in adding any component in your garden soil for amendments.

 Using fish heads in tomato plants is an old method of fertilizing tomatoes naturally.
-It provides nitrogen, phosphorous, potassium, calcium and other vital elements to the plants.
+It provides plants with nitrogen, phosphorous, potassium, calcium, and other vital elements.

-Bury the fish heads at least 12” inches deep to protect it from the attack of the critters.
+Bury the fish heads at least 12″ inches deep to protect them from the attack of the critters.

-Boost up the tomato plants immunity and protect them from blight diseases.
-Using 2-3 aspirin tablets each hole also produce a good harvest.
+Boost up the tomato plants’ immunity and protect them from blight diseases.
+Using 2-3 aspirin tablets in each hole produces a good harvest.

 Crushed eggshells are a great source of calcium for tomatoes.
-It boosts up the plants’ growth and protects blossom end root problems.
-Put some handfuls for each tomato holes whether it is garden bed or containers.
+It boosts up the plant’s growth and protects blossom end root problems.
+Put some handfuls for each tomato hole, whether a garden bed or container.

 Epsom salt fulfills the magnesium deficiency of tomato plants.
-Both garden bed and containers need 1 or 2 teaspoons of salt in each planting hole to do miracles.
+Both garden beds and containers need 1 or 2 teaspoons of salt in each planting hole to do miracles.

-It is slowly released nutrients support the tomatoes over the growing season.
-You can distribute a couple of handfuls for each tomato plants.
+It is slowly released nutrients to support the tomatoes over the growing season.
+You can distribute a couple of handfuls for each tomato plant.

 It will fulfill the basic nutrient requirements for the plants.
-It develops the soil quality, drainage system and retains moisture.
+In addition, it develops the soil quality and drainage system and retains moisture.
 Add 2-3 handfuls for each plant hole.

 Kelp meal is a complete package of slowly released micronutrients for tomato plants.

 Add one cup of kelp meal in each hole at the beginning of the growing season.
-This can fulfill the demand of a tomato plant till the end of the season.
+This can fulfill the demand for a tomato plants till the end of the season.

 It also works like kelp meals.
-It provides phosphorus to the tomato plants which is very essential for blossoming and setting quality fruits.
+It provides phosphorus to the tomato plants, essential for blossoming and setting quality fruits.
 Add one handful in each tomato hole.

 Used Coffee Ground:

-Composted coffee grounds are slow to release organic matters.
+Composted coffee grounds are slow to release organic matter.
 Add the elements in each plant hole during transplanting tomatoes.
-It develops soil quality and a good source of fertilizer.
+It develops soil quality and is a good source of fertilizer.

-If you want to start tomatoes in containers, you must need a good potting mix.
+To start tomatoes in containers, you need a good potting mix.

-Potting mix is often called potting soil, which is actually a soilless mixture of different organic and inorganic elements.
+Potting mix is often called potting soil, a soilless mixture of organic and inorganic elements.
 It is called potting soil only because it helps to grow plants.

 Potting mix is a balanced combination of the following ingredients:

-It is dead fibrous material which can hold water and other nutrients for a longer period of time.
+It is a dead fibrous material that can hold water and other nutrients for longer.
 It also develops soil texture and consistency.

-Peat moss lasts for several years in soil and considered a bit more acidic with a pH around 3-4 in scale to grow tomatoes.
+Peat moss lasts for several years in soil and is considered a bit more acidic with a pH of around 3-4 in scale to grow tomatoes.

 Besides, it doesn’t cover the potting mix all alone.
-And so, you need to add lime and other ingredients to bring the balance of the potting mix.
+And so, you need to add lime and other ingredients to balance the potting mix.

-Also known as coir fiber or coco coir or coco peat is the best alternative medium of peat moss, perlite, and vermiculite.
+Also known as coir fiber, coco coir or coco peat is the best alternative medium for peat moss, perlite, and vermiculite.

-This can hold water and other nutrients like peat moss and drain well too.
-Coco coir naturally holds the pH between 5.2 to 6.8 which is suitable to grow most of the plants.
+This can hold water and other nutrients like peat moss and drain well.
+In addition, coco coir naturally has a pH between 5.2 to 6.8 which is suitable for growing most plants.

 Besides, coir fiber has some inherent natural capacity to grow new plants.
 It also contains potassium, iron, manganese, copper, and zinc.

-Vermiculite is a soft brown spongy soil additive which is relatively sterile.
-It slightly contains natural pH and very light in weight.
-It can also retain water for a longer period of time and controlling the soil moisture.
+Vermiculite is a soft brown spongy soil additive that is relatively sterile.
+It slightly contains natural pH and is very light in weight.
+It can also retain water for extended periods and control soil moisture.

-Besides, it is a very good medium for sprouting seeds which best suits for tomatoes.
+Besides, it is a perfect medium for sprouting seeds that best suits tomatoes.

-Is a white color, hard and highly porous materials which used for lightening the potting soil.
+It is a white, hard, and highly porous material used to lighten the potting soil.

 This is very lightweight and provides enough aeration into the potting mix.
-It also helps to develop plants roots and suitable for alkaline loving plants.
+It also helps to develop plant roots and is suitable for alkaline-loving plants.

 Moreover, it releases its retaining water quickly.

-This is the most inexpensive additives used in potting mix for aeration.
-Sand can increase the weight of the container so use it maintaining the proper ratio.
+These are the most inexpensive additives used in the potting mix for aeration.
+Sand can increase the weight of the container, so use it to maintain the proper ratio.

-Try to use coarse sand, silica sand or beach sand to mix your potting mix.
+Use coarse sand, silica sand, or beach sand to mix your potting mix.

-This is one of the important additives of potting mix.
+This is one of the essential additives of the potting mix.
 It provides necessary nutrients to the plants and holds the soil moisture.

-Based on your potting mix and plant varieties you can add small amounts of fertilizer or slow-release nutrients with the mix.
+Based on your potting mix and plant varieties, you can add small amounts of fertilizer or slow-release nutrients to the mix.

-Using water holding gels into potting mix becoming popular day by day to the home gardeners.
+Using water-holding gels in the potting mix is becoming popular daily for home gardeners.
 These gels can absorb water more than their size and release it slowly.